The Best Cars for Seniors in 2022: Terrific Options for Older Drivers

 5. Take a test drive.

-You should always take a vehicle out for a spin so that you can properly evaluate its performance.
+You should always take a vehicle out for a spin to properly evaluate its performance.
 Spend at least half an hour driving around testing out the engine, brakes, suspension, and ease of handling.
-If possible, take it on the highway as well as on bumpy roads.
+If possible, take it on the highway and on bumpy roads.
 Get answers to questions like:

 - Do you fit comfortably behind the wheel?